Will Hollywood Learn From the Success of 'Hidden Figures'?

 Hidden Figures has been the breakout film of 2017 thus far.
-Starring three African American women (played by Taraji P. Henson, Janelle Monae, and Octavia Spencer), it focuses on an unheralded piece of American history: the work of black female mathematicians and engineers at NASA in the 1960s.
+Starring three African American women (played by Taraji P. Henson, Janelle Monáe, and Octavia Spencer), it focuses on an unheralded piece of American history: the work of black female mathematicians and engineers at NASA in the 1960s.
 Released to strong reviews, Hidden Figures seems destined for a few Academy Award nominations next week.
 Since it expanded nationwide, it has spent two weeks at the top of the box office, ahead of big-budget films like Monster Trucks, Patriots Day, Live By Night, and Oscar frontrunner La La Land.
 Made for a comparatively small $25 million, the film is essentially guaranteed to gross at least $100 million in the United States alone, posting a very healthy profit for its studio, 20th Century Fox.
 The viewing public’s desire for a film like Hidden Figures is indisputable.
 So why does Hollywood make so few of them?

 In 2015, only 32 of the top 100 films at the box office featured a female lead or co-lead; only three of those leads were women of color, and almost half of them did not feature a black female character in any capacity.
 After having an all-white slate of acting nominees for two years in a row (spurring the hashtag #OscarsSoWhite), the Academy is trying to diversify its voting body with the hope of rewarding a broader selection of films.
 But Hollywood at large is showing few traces of change.
 Last year’s most successful films, largely superhero sequels and animated blockbusters, lack for variety in their storytelling.
 The slow nature of film production means it can take years to really reflect a shift in studio thinking, but Hidden Figures still feels (disappointingly) like an anomaly rather than a sign of a real transformation.